Stormproaudio/Masterclass/licensing.md

 have similar Laws

-That means you may copy viper to your device but you may NOT DEVELOPED or RELEASED any copy of viper app if you are using the app witho the following drivers versions Viper Legacy v2.5 or older and V2.6 upwards using the viper driver developed originally by Viper ACOUSTIC.
+That means you may copy viper to your device but you may NOT DEVELOPED or RELEASED any copy of viper app if you are using the app with the following drivers versions Viper Legacy v2.5 or older and V2.6 upwards using the viper driver developed originally by Viper ACOUSTIC.
 Please contact us via email for further information.